AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 * Argument: 500000 (for sufficient sample size)
 * JVM options: `-XX:+UnlockDiagnosticVMOptions -XX:+PrintFlagsFinal -Xmx4000m` (otherwise Java OOM)
 * Thread liimt: amount of threads had been changed due to system limitations: 3000 -> 1500 (inability to create native thread),
-## 1.1 CPU analysis (Code had been modified to use fixed amount of threads)
+## 1.1 CPU analysis (Code had been modified to use fixed amount of threads) - general

 ![img_3.png](img_3.png)
 A more simple view would be in the form of flamegraph:
 ![img_5.png](img_5.png)
 Found issues:
 * Issue 1.
-Insufficient
+The sampling matches part of the code responsible for the removal of the available prime numbers.
+They're stored within `LinkedList` - an insufficient collection for such case, since each removal require traversing, which is implemented via O(N) lookup time.
+A more sufficient collection would be HashMap, since it provides O(1) lookup time.
+* Issue 2 & 3.
+Both of them are related to insufficient control of application flow.
+Depending on stack trace, stack depth and its type, the creation of `Exception` instance is expensive.
+In an environment where they're constantly created in order to control the application flow, the affection on performance (CPU, Heap and, as a result, GC) is inevitable.
+As an alternative, we should replace the signature to use `boolean` variable.

 ## 1.2 Heap analysis
 Heap usage is insufficient for such application.